neuroidss/Singularity-Agent-Factory/README.md

 User Input -> [1.
 Tool Retriever (RAG)] -> [2.
 Core Agent (LLM)] -> [3.
 Action (Execute/Create/Improve)]
 ```

 1.  **Tool Retriever (RAG):** The user's request is first sent to a "Tool Retriever" model.
 Its job is to analyze the request and select a small, relevant set of tools from the main tool library.
 This is crucial—the agent doesn't get overwhelmed with every tool at once, only the ones it needs for the task at hand.
+Critically, it always includes the foundational meta-tools (`Core Agent Logic`, `Tool Creator`, `Tool Improver`) for any request that requires an action.
 2.  **Core Agent (LLM):** The user's request, along with the *code and descriptions of the retrieved tools*, is then sent to the main agent.
-The agent uses this context to decide which action to take (`EXECUTE`, `CREATE`, or `IMPROVE`) and generates a JSON object describing its plan.
+The agent uses this context to decide which tool to call and generates a JSON object describing its plan.
 3.  **Action:** The application parses the agent's JSON plan and executes it.
-This might involve running a tool's code, adding a new tool to the library, or updating an existing one.
+This might involve running a tool's code, adding a new tool via `Tool Creator`, or updating an existing one via `Tool Improver`.

 ## Key Components